aaquib90/questit/README.md

 - **Storage**: Supabase Postgres with RLS for tools, instances, and test results
 - **Observability**: Sentry (browser/edge) and PostHog analytics

+## Current Status (November 2025)

+- The in-browser workbench now sends prompts straight to the AI proxy and renders the returned HTML/CSS/JS inside a sandboxed iframe.
+GitHub repo adaptation and Code Interpreter auto-repair are temporarily disabled.
+- The legacy harness at `public/test.html` is available for quick local testing (`python3 -m http.server 8000` → `http://localhost:8000/public/test.html`).
+- Cloudflare Pages hosts the simplified React workbench (`web/`), while the existing Workers (AI proxy, GitHub proxy, package, publish, self-test, dispatch) remain deployed for staging and production.
+- Publish/self-test flows still rely on the Worker APIs, but the UI currently focuses on generation + preview.
+Additional guardrails (repo selection, auto-publish) will be reintroduced iteratively.

 ## Quick Start

 ```javascript